hnz1102/ft232hbrkout/README.md

 You can use it with [PulseView](https://sigrok.org/wiki/PulseView) (Qt based logic analyzer).

 Pulseview with this board can capture digital level from D0 - D7 port.
-But **Show Cursors** function shows time difference is not wrong.
+But **Show Cursors** function shows time difference is wrong value.
 To correct this function, You need to rebuild PulseView Tools on Linux.

 # Build PulseView For Linux
 ```bash